spiral/docs/storage.md

 ## Custom storage server
 If you plan to create your own storage server with custom logic inside (like GridFS, non supported cloud platforms) you only have to implement `Spiral\Components\Storage\ServerInterface` and register the server instance in the storage config.

-> Spiral storage component was originally written in 2009-2010, it does not use official Amazon and Rackspace APIs.
+> The Spiral storage component was originally written in 2009-2010, it does not use official Amazon and Rackspace APIs.
 This problem will be solved in future framework releases.